epigama/chatup/README.md

 1. Raise an issue before you make a pr.</br>
 2. No changes should be pushed in the development branch.
 Always make a new branch.</br>
 3. Squash all your commits in to a single commit before creating a pull request.</br>
-4. If the pr for the issue isnt raised within 2 weeks, the issue can be assigned to another person.</br>
+4. If the pr for the issue isn't raised within 2 weeks, the issue can be assigned to another person.</br>

 ## Screen shots of the Project
 <img src="https://user-images.githubusercontent.com/37215508/70019015-f4466100-15ad-11ea-91ba-801c508768f1.jpeg" width="300" height="450"/>